Evolution of Arbitral Law in India: An Overview

 - The Foreign Awards Act, 1961.

 An application for the former could be made under Section 30, while the latter was mentioned in Section 33.
 Further, the Act ceased to acknowledge the relevance of an arbitration agreement.
 It is an established fact that the procedure is bound to fail if the agreement is invalid or non-existent.
-The Act made provisions to the effect that the validity of an award must be approved by a court judgement; this opened the way for undesired judicial intervention.
+The Act made provisions to the effect that a court judgement must approve the validity of an award; this opened the way for undesired judicial intervention.
 All High Courts had different rules for filing awards which created complexities.

 In the case of Guru Nanak Foundation v.
 Rattan Singh[iv], Justice Desai rightly observed the follows: “The way in which the proceedings under the Act are conducted and without exception challenged in Courts, has made Lawyers laugh and legal philosophers weep”.